Cape Cod harbor town

 For first-timers

-Chatham or a mid-Cape base keeps the trip classic without forcing every day to become a long drive.
+Chatham or a Mid Cape stay keeps the trip classic: harbor air, beach time, and dinner without forcing every day into a long drive.

 For beaches and dunes

-Wellfleet, Truro, and Provincetown put you closer to the outer-Cape landscape that feels most unlike the mainland.
+Wellfleet, Truro, and Provincetown put you near the dune grass, kettle ponds, surf, and far-out light that feel least like the mainland.

 For ferries